Sustainability reporting: Content/Scope of application

 For each category, the company is also required to briefly describe the group's business model, describe the policies that are applied in these areas, provide the results of these policies, establish the risks related to these areas and finally establish the non-financial KPIs (Key Performance Indicators) of these areas.
 The information should also be published with the objective to understand the development, performance, position and ultimately the impact of the firm's activities.
 Under this directive, companies have however no obligation as to how and where they publish this information.
 They can therefore base themselves on various international or local frameworks depending on their preferences and needs.

 In practice, most companies comply with the requirement to describe in detail the policies they apply, particularly in the social and environmental fields.
 Due diligence policies and procedures relating to human rights and corruption also appear regularly in organisations' reports, but to a lesser extent than social and environmental policies.
 The reasons for this divergence in the importance an organisation places on certain areas rather than others stem notably from differences in the maturity of the organisation, the evolution of the areas and their relevance to companies over time, and the place of these areas in relation to a company's supply chain.
 The presentation of policies, KPIs and risks remains a highly disparate practice.

 Initiatives

-Organizations can improve their sustainability performance by measuring (EthicalQuote (CEQ)), monitoring and reporting on it, helping them have a positive impact on society, the economy, and a sustainable future.
+Organizations can improve their sustainability performance by measuring, monitoring and reporting on it, helping them have a positive impact on society, the economy, and a sustainable future.
 When it comes to reporting, companies have a certain amount of freedom in the drafting of their statements, given the absence of any binding law on this subject.